freeCodeCamp/guide/src/pages/bootstrap/index.md

 Sometimes referred to as Twitter Bootstrap, the framework was originally developed by Twitter as an internal tool.
 It was released as an open source project in August 2011.

-Bootstrap 2 was released in January 2012 and introduced the 12 column responsive grid system.
+Bootstrap 2 was released in January 2012 and introduced the 12-column responsive grid system.

 Bootstrap 3 appeared in August 2013, switching to a flat design and a mobile-first approach.